TCM-Inspired Tips on How To Reduce and Manage Cholesterol

 For a convenient option, supplements such as the GoodBase pomegranate with Korean red ginseng pouches can regulate blood cholesterol; the high antioxidant properties of pomegranate combined with the blood circulation-boosting function of the Korean red ginseng can support cardiovascular health.

-Get more inspiration on your wellness journey with bite-size info on our Instagram or Facebook.
+Get more inspiration on your wellness journey with bite-size info on our Instagram, Facebook, TikTok or Xiaohongshu.

 The information above serves as a general guide only.
 Please consult a certified TCM practitioner should you require advice tailored to your specific health needs and concerns.